Skip to content

 This time she’ll be on the road in support of Hit Me Hard and Soft, her third full-length album of an anti-pop approach that subverts bubble gum expectations and is marked by impressive musical expectations.
 As usual, she’ll have her brother and musical coconspirator Finneas O’Connell by her side.
 Opening acts are Nat & Alex Wolf, known to Nickelodeon viewers for their teen pop Naked Brothers Band.

-But while Elish has been a Grammy-wining major star for a while now, Carpenter, 25, who was raised in Bucks County, has only broken big this year, with the runaway success of her frothy hits “Espresso” and “Please Please Please.”
+But while Eilish has been a major Grammy-winning star for a while now, Carpenter, 25, who was raised in Bucks County, has only broken big this year, with the runaway success of her frothy hits “Espresso” and “Please Please Please.”

 Both of those songs are from the impressively crafted and tightly constructed album which gave her tour its name.
-Yes, this is the same album which includes “Feather,” the song whose video shoot in a Brooklyn church played a role in the federal investigation into allegations of corruption on New York Mayor Eric Adams.
+Yes, this is the same album that includes “Feather,” the song whose video shoot in a Brooklyn church played a role in the federal investigation into allegations of corruption of New York Mayor Eric Adams.

-On Thursday, bassist, songwriter, bandleader, and all around powerhouse Meshell Ndegeocello plays the World Cafe Live behind her new album No More Water: The Gospel of James Baldwin, which takes inspiration from both the author of The Fire Next Time and philosopher, poet and Civil Rights activist Audre Lorde.
+On Thursday, bassist, songwriter, bandleader, and all around powerhouse Meshell Ndegeocello plays World Cafe Live behind her new album, No More Water: The Gospel of James Baldwin, which takes inspiration from both the author of The Fire Next Time and philosopher, poet, and civil rights activist Audre Lorde.

 On Friday, Richard Thompson plays a Free at Noon with his full band at World Cafe Live.
 At Arden Gild Hall, Brooklyn-based Afrobeat band Kaleta & Super Yamba performs.
 And Ben Ottewell and Ian Ball of Gomez are at City Winery.